Nortriptyline

 Antipsychotic.
 Monoaminergic antagonist

 23 olanzapine-exposed pregnancies resulted in no increase in major or minor anomalies.
-However, the sample size is too small to draw firm conclusions [1].
+However, the

 CATEGORY:C